jlv223/jlv223/README.md

 - 👋 Hi, I’m @jlv223
-- 👀 I’m interested in front end development and music
+- 👀 I’m interested in data engineering
-- 🌱 I’m currently learning project management and javascript
+- 🌱 I’m currently learning c++ and rust
 - 💞️ I’m looking to collaborate on anything